alex-mcneilly/alex-mcneilly/README.md

 # Alexander R. Mcneilly

-Exploring performance engineering, machine learning, and computer graphics in the browser.
+I'm interested in high-performance systems, machine learning, and comptuer graphics in the browser.

 ### Contact